SlyCyberLab/Active-Directory-HomeLab/LESSONS-LEARNED.md

 **Troubleshooting Approach:**
 - Don't assume the GUI shows the real state of services
 - Always verify configurations took effect with command-line tools
-- When following tutorials, understand the "why" behind each step
+- Understand the "why" behind each step

 **Enterprise Applications:**
 - These same configuration challenges occur in production environments